-As a young millennial, the thought of planning for retirement rarely hits the horizon.
+When you are young, the thought of planning for retirement rarely hits the horizon.
 You feel invincible and preoccupied with building an exciting career.
-With the rising cost of living, coupled with longer life expectancies, millennials are at risk of having to work way into old age.
+But with the rising cost of living and longer life expectancies, millennials are at risk of working to survive way into old age.

 Step 5 - Build an investment portfolio

 As soon as you have worked out your emergency fund, life insurance, and savings, what you have left can be used for investing.
 Since you have time on your side, investment opportunities can help grow your retirement nest.

 How to do this: Consistency is key, as even small amounts could grow over time.
 One way to do this is via mutual funds care of the Sun Life Asset Management Company Inc. (SLAMCI).
 It’s a great and cost-effective way to diversify your retirement nest under the guidance of professional fund managers.

 Investing pays off in the long term and doing it at a younger age will make you reap the benefits of having a longer investment horizon.
 The more important thing in investing is not the amount of money that you are putting in – rather, it is more about how long you will be able to sustain doing it for the long haul.
 When is the best time to invest?
 The answer is always now.